The Best of Bond, James Bond – Sixty years of martinis, Machiavellian villains and masterful action. All titles are available to stream, rent or buy.

 DR NO (1962)

 Daring, bold, sexy and violent, Dr No gave birth to a cinematic icon and a voice to Fleming’s complex super spy.
 But the inspired casting of Connery cemented Bond’s place in cinematic history.
-Here Connery makes Bond his own and provides us with an interpretation that would be difficult to replace.
+Connery makes Bond his own, providing us with a performance that would be difficult to replace when the time came to do so.
 While it may seem dated now, Dr No still packs a mighty punch and remains a masterclass in filmmaking.
 But it’s Dr No’s visual style that makes it genuinely groundbreaking in film history.
-Here Terrance Young, Monty Norman and Ted Moore would create a movie unlike anything seen or heard before, lighting a fire that continues to burn bright sixty years later.
+Terrance Young, Monty Norman and Ted Moore would create a movie unlike anything seen or heard before, lighting a fire that continues to burn bright sixty years later.

 FROM RUSSIA WITH LOVE (1963)

 A movie franchise lives or dies based on its second outing.
-From Russia with Love not only had the future of Bond on its shoulders but the expectations of an audience keen for a bigger, better and more spectacular outing following Dr No. Thankfully From Russia with Love was not about to disappoint.
-In fact, Dr No is a mere tasty starter when viewed alongside From Russia with Love.
+From Russia with Love not only had the future of Bond on its shoulders, but also the expectations of an audience keen for a bigger, better, and more spectacular outing following Dr No. Thankfully, From Russia with Love was not about to disappoint; in fact, Dr No is a mere tasty starter when viewed alongside From Russia with Love.
 This is Connery at his best in a gritty, dark Bond outing that redefined the action film with fight scenes in tight places, a woman with deadly spiked shoes and the arrival of Spectre.

 GOLDFINGER (1964)

-By the time Bond reached his third outing, many of the ingredients that made the James Bond franchise tick were already in place.
-However, it was Goldfinger that would cement them together in what remains one of the most fun, creative and engaging films of the entire series.
+By the time Bond reached his third outing, many of the ingredients that made the James Bond franchise tick were already in place; however, it was Goldfinger that would cement them together, making it one of the most fun, creative and engaging films of the entire series.
 Goldfinger is the movie where the Bond franchise was born, and the template was set in stone for everything to come, from Bond’s Aston Martin to the big opening song and the Machiavellian villain.

 ON HER MAJESTY’S SECRET SERVICE (1969)